Joey-Gr/Markdown/ReactNative-MacOSSetup.md

 ### **The Installation Process**

 You will need to first install node and npm.
-In this tutorial, we'll be using a Package Manager called "[Homebrew](https://brew.sh/index)" to install these packages, go to your MacOS terminal and type in :
+In this tutorial, we'll be using a Package Manager called "[Homebrew](https://brew.sh/index)".
+To install these packages, go to your MacOS terminal and type in :

 ```powershell
  /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"